iwong3/gustavo/README.md

 -   Compare person / spend type to total spent
     -   Compare to absolute total?
 Or total of current filters?

+Graphs

+-   Horizontally scrollable

 UX

 -   Collapse all receipts
 -   Reset debt calculator
 -   Show active filters
 -   Protect against $NaN values as Google Sheets currency conversion sometimes fails
+-   Log errors and add view to see which rows were affected